-- 5. Corpus callosum is the nerve fibres that join the cerebral hemispheres whereas corpus luteum is a hormone secreting body in female reproductive system after ovulation. - 6.
+- 5. Corpus callosum is the nerve fibres that join the cerebral hemispheres whereas corpus luteum is a hormone secreting part in female reproductive system after ovulation. - 6.
 The function of sperm duct is to transport sperm cells that have been released during mating to the urethra.
 Fallopian tube transports the ova from the ovary to the uterus every month.
-Also, it is the site of fertilization where egg and sperm unite. - G. Given below are sets of terms.
-In each case, rewrite the terms in correct order so as to be in logical sequence.
-One has been done for you. - 1.
+Also, it is the site of fertilization where egg and sperm unite.

+- G. Given below are sets of terms.
+In each case, rewrite the terms in correct order so as to be in logical sequence. - 1.
 Menstrual phase, follicular phase, ovulatory phase, luteal phase - 2.
 Testes, sperms, sperm duct, penis, semen - 3.
 Ovulation, fertilization, implantation, gestation, childbirth - 4.
 Ovary, oviduct, cervix, vagina - 5.
 Puberty, menstruation, ovulation, menopause - 6.
-Sperm duct, sperm, urethra, coitus, vagina, ovum - H. Complete the following statements by choosing the correct alternatives from those given in the brackets. - 1.
-Fallopian tube - 2. amniotic fluid - 3.
-6 - 4. progesterone
+Sperm duct, sperm, urethra, coitus, vagina, ovum